truonghungg/truonghungg/README.md

 - 👋 Hi, I’m @truonghungg
-- 👀 I’m interested in ...
+- 👀 I’m interested in programer
 - 🌱 I’m currently learning DAI NAM University
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: im live in Ha Long city

 <!---
 truonghungg/truonghungg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.